Model-free Reinforcement Learning of Semantic Communication by Stochastic Policy Gradient: Example of Model-free Semantic Recovery

 \subsection{Distributed \sinfoni\ Approach}

-For the design of \sinfoni, we rely on the powerful DNN approach ResNet for feature extraction \cite{beck_semantic_2023}.
+For the design of \sinfoni, we rely on the powerful DNN approach ResNet for feature extraction~\cite{beck_semantic_2023}.
 We use the pre-activation version of ResNet without bottlenecks implemented for CIFAR10 classification.
 In Tab.~\ref{tab2:com_sem}, we show its structure modified for the distributed scenario from Fig.~\ref{fig:resnet_distr}.
 There, ResNetBlock is the basic building block of the ResNet architecture.
 Each block consists of multiple residual units (res. un.) and we use $2$ for the MNIST and $3$ for the CIFAR10 dataset.
-For further implementation details, we refer the reader to the original work and our source code \cite{Beck_Semantic_INFOrmation_traNsmission_2023}.
+For further implementation details, we refer the reader to the original work~\cite{beck_semantic_2023} and our source code~\cite{Beck_Semantic_INFOrmation_traNsmission_2023}.

 Our key idea here is to modify ResNet w.r.t. the communication task by splitting it where a low-bandwidth representation of semantic information is present.
 Therefore, we aim to transmit each agent's local features of length $\Nfeat$ provided by the Feature Extractors in Tab.~\ref{tab2:com_sem} instead of all sub-images $\semvec_{\indi}$ and add the component Tx to encode the features into $\xvec_{\indi}\in\realnum^{\ntx\times 1}$ for transmission through the wireless channel (see Fig.~\ref{fig:resnet_distr}).
 We note that $\xvec_{\indi}\in\realnum^{\ntx\times 1}$ is analog and that the output dimension $\ntx$ defines the number of channel uses per agent and thus information rate.
 To limit the transmit power to one, we constrain the Tx Linear layer output by the norm along the training batch or the encode vector dimension (dim.).

-For \sinfonirl, we add a Gaussian Sampler \eqref{eq:gaussian_policy} after the Tx output compared to \cite{beck_semantic_2023}.
+For \sinfonirl, we add a Gaussian Sampler~\eqref{eq:gaussian_policy} after the Tx output compared to~\cite{beck_semantic_2023}.
+Further, we assume all agents and the Rx module to share a training set $\trainingset$ and a perfect reward feedback link from the Rx module to all agents.

-At the receiver side, we use a single Rx module only with shared DNN layers of width $\nrx$ and parameters $\rxpars_{\txt{Rx}}$ for all inputs $\yvec_{\indi}$ \cite{beck_semantic_2023}.
+At the receiver side, we use a single Rx module only with shared DNN layers of width $\nrx$ and parameters $\rxpars_{\txt{Rx}}$ for all inputs $\yvec_{\indi}$~\cite{beck_semantic_2023}.
 Based on an aggregation of the four Rx outputs, a softmax layer with $\Nclass=10$ units finally computes class probabilities $\aprob_{\rxpars}(\relvec|\yvec)$ whose maximum is the maximum a posteriori estimate $\relvecest$.